IA-2023-2-SHAP/proyecto-shap/valores-shapley.md

 [^4]: L. S. Shapley, “A value for n-persons games in Contributions to the Theory of Games II,” Annals of Mathematics Studies, no. 28, pp. 307–317, 1953.

+[5^]: Handbook of the Shapley Value.
+(2019).
+United Kingdom: CRC Press.
+Retrived from: <http://rguir.inflibnet.ac.in/bitstream/123456789/16159/1/Handbook%20of%20the%20Shapley%20Value.pdf>

 [^6]: Harsanyi, J.C.
 (1959) A bargaining model for cooperative n-person games.
 In: Tucker, A.W., Luce, R.D. (eds) Contributions to the theory of games IV.
 Princenton University Press, Princenton, pp. 325-355

+[^7]: Grabisch, M. (2016).
+Set Functions, Games and Capacities in Decision Making.
+Germany: Springer International Publishing.